duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 #### Optional

 - `show` &mdash; default number of list items to display
-- `max` maximum number of list items to display
+- `max` &mdash; maximum number of list items to display
 - `template_item` &mdash; handlebars sub-template to be applied to each element in `items` array (should be used when `items` is an array of objects)

 #### Advanced